-On 3 March 2022, a subsidiary of the Group, OIL announced that it has successfully admitted and listed on Catalist Board of the Singapore Exchange Securities Trading Limited.
-Following OIL listing, the Group's effective shareholding interest in OIL and its subsidiaries has been reduced from approximately 80.04% to approximately 67.44%.
+On 3 March 2022, a subsidiary of the Group, OIL announced that it was successfully admitted and listed on Catalist Board of the Singapore Exchange Securities Trading Limited.
+Following OIL's listing, the Group's effective shareholding interest in OIL and its subsidiaries was reduced from approximately 80.04% to approximately 67.44%.

-On 20 June 2022, the Company acquired additional 1,000,000 shares issued by OIL, for a total consideration of S\$230,000 exclusive of transaction costs fully settled in cash.
+On 20 June 2022, the Company acquired additional 1,000,000 shares issued by OIL, for a total consideration of \$\$230,000 (before transaction costs) fully settled in cash.
 It was an off-market transaction on the basis of willing-buyer-willing-seller, and the consideration for the sale was determined taking into account, inter alia, the large size of the block of shares being offered to the Company by the seller.
-As a result, the Company's shareholding in OIL increase from approximately 67.44% to 68.14%.
+As a result, the Company's shareholding in OIL increased from approximately 67.44% to 68.14%.